-- Continuation of the pre-project land use scenario for BCR0002 - Continuation of the pre-project land use scenario for BCR0002 not include the implementation of activities to reduce deforestation and forest degradation without being registered as BCR 0002 activity and there is only one scenario that is not prevented by any barrier, then this is considered a baseline scenario.
-BCRooo5 Continuation of the pre-project land use scenario Yes Since the list of likely scenarios does not include the implementation of activities to reduce deforestation and forest degradation without being registered as BCR 0005 activity and there is only one scenario that is not prevented by any barrier, then this is considered a baseline scenario.
+Methodology Scenarios that are not prevented by any barrier Baseline Scenario?
+BCR0002 Continuation of the pre-project land use scenario Yes Since the list of likely scenarios does not include the implementation of activities to reduce deforestation and forest degradation without being registered as BCR 0002 activity and there is only one scenario that is not prevented by any barrier, then this is considered a baseline scenario.
+BCR0005 Continuation of the pre-project land use scenario Yes Since the list of likely scenarios does not include the implementation of activities to reduce deforestation and forest degradation without being registered as BCR 0005 activity and there is only one scenario that is not prevented by any barrier, then this is considered a baseline scenario.